 In addition to mirroring and streaming, I have friends that connect with either a combination of an Apple Lighting Adapter + AV connectors (like connecting a laptop to a monitor) or they use something like an Amazon Firestick or Chromecast wireless dongle and they get the type of experience that is closest to the mirroring that I described above with the bonus of full-screen experience.
 I haven’t tried and it can’t speak to it, although with the AV connectors there is a cord that will run from your device to TV.

-I bet that there are other methods out there that I am not familiar with and hope readers will chime-in with their thoughts.
+I hope this helped you display your Peloton App to TV.
+I bet that there are other methods out there that I am not familiar with and hope readers will chime in with their thoughts.

 Disclaimer: My Sipping & Shopping blog is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for me to earn fees by linking to Amazon.com and affiliated sites.